 An error occurred while processing the card.
 The payment should be attempted again.
 If it still cannot be processed, try again later.
 This is an issue with the bank's system; Uscreen support cannot assist.
-Please have the end-user try again in an hour or two.
+Please have the end user try again in an hour or two.
 If the problem persists, please have them contact a "processing specialist" with their card issuer.

 A customer paid via the App store but they do not have access to the videos

-The customer may need to update the app and restore purchase - view this article for detailed instructions on what the customer needs to do to resolve this issue.
+The customer may need to update the app and restore the purchase - view this article for detailed instructions on what the customer needs to do to resolve this issue.

 A note about Incomplete Payment Intents in Stripe:

 You may see a number of "Incomplete" Payment Intents in Stripe.
 This is expected behavior.

 This is nothing to worry about.
 We recently added the Google Pay button, which sends a Payment Intent ("pi_" in the image above) to Stripe as a security measure and in preparation for use.